ssaniva/cs594-spring-2015/exams/exam4.md

 ## Frequently Asked Questions (FAQ)

+> I've question about ' apostrophe, should i count it as special character? if i count as special character then dorian will occur 420 time but if i don't then it will make dorian - 415 times and dorian's - 5 times.
+That will make two separate words.
+And it will also break don't as don.

+Separate them into multiple words.

 > The page for the stopwords has 3 different lists, and there are a few errors in each.

 Please use `http://xpo6.com/wp-content/uploads/2015/01/stop-word-list.txt` as the official stop word list for this exam.
 Note everything is in lowercase.
 Hint: your text should also be in lowercase.